 Increased Housing Service Costs:

 An owner can also file a petition for a rent increase based on increased housing service costs.
-To justify a rent increase, an owner's annual operating expenses in one year, as compared to the immediate prior year, must exceed the CPI.
-All of the owners' expenses must be considered.
+An owner's annual operating expenses in one year, as compared to the immediate prior year, must exceed the CPI.

 Fair Return: